aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

    1. If a **BookmarkStart** or **BookmarkEnd** node is passed, this option defines if the bookmark is included or just the content between the bookmark range.
    1. If a **CommentRangeStart** or **CommentRangeEnd** node is passed, this option defines if the comment itself is to be included or just the content in the comment range.

-The implementation of the **ExtractContent** method is found below .
+The implementation of the **ExtractContent** method you can find [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/DocsExamples/DocsExamples/Programming%20with%20Documents/Contents%20Management/Extract%20content%20helper.cs).
 This method will be referred to in the scenarios in this article.

-The following code example shows how to extract blocks of content from a document between specified nodes:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-Common-CommonExtractContent.cs" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
 This method is used in many of the scenarios below and simply creates a new document and imports the extracted content into it.

 The following code example shows how to take a list of nodes and inserts them into a new document:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-Common-CommonGenerateDocument.cs" >}}
+{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-Common-CommonGenerateDocument.cs" >}} //GenerateDocument

-These helper methods below are internally called by the main extraction method.
-They are required, however as they are not directly called by the user, it is not necessary to discuss them further.

-The following code example shows how to use helper methods by the **ExtractContent** method:

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-Common-CommonExtractContentHelperMethods.cs" >}}

 ## Extract Content Between Paragraphs